-Direct Actor: The direct actor of this use case is a Client Management Tool.
+Direct Actor: The direct actor of this use case is a client management tool.

-Primary Actor: The primary actor of this use case is a Computer User.
+Primary Actor: The primary actor of this use case is a computer user.

-- A Client Management Tool, as described in section 2.5.1, enables a Computer User to start a scan for updates. - Computer Users, as described in section 2.5.1, expect that after this use case is executed, the results of the update scan are reported back to the Computer User. - WSUS Administrators, as described in section 2.5.1 can execute this use case to understand the set of updates which are applicable to a given computer, or to understand the set of computers to which a given update is applicable.
+- A client management tool, as described in section 2.5.1, enables a computer user to start a scan for updates. - Computer users, as described in section 2.5.1, expect that after this use case is executed, the results of the update scan are reported back to the computer user. - WSUS administrators, as described in section 2.5.1 can execute this use case to understand the set of updates that are applicable to a given computer, or to understand the set of computers to which a given update is applicable.